 Cleaning a leather jacket involves the use of specialized leather cleaning products.
-Wipe the surface of the jacket with a soft damp cloth, then use leather cleaner and apply sparingly with a damp sponge.
+Wipe the surface of a dry jacket with a soft damp cloth, then use leather cleaner and apply sparingly with a damp sponge.
 Wipe again to remove any residue, and leave to dry.
 Aniline leather jackets are easy to clean with leather cleaner.
 Care must be taken when cleaning a suede leather jacket or nubuck leather jackets, as these tend to be more delicate and prone to staining.
-Gently rubbing these types of leather with a terry cloth, or brushing with a suede cleaning brush, are the best ways to clean these more delicate leather materials.
-After cleaning a leather jacket, it is important to follow with a conditioning treatment.
+Gently rubbing these types of leather with a terry cloth or brushing with a suede cleaning brush are the best ways to clean these more delicate leather materials.
+After cleaning a leather jacket, it is important to follow with a conditioning treatment and protector.

 Conditioning a Leather Jacket

 Conditioning a leather jacket is a very important aspect of proper jacket care.
 There are a wide range of leather conditioners designed specifically for leather jackets and leather clothing items.
 Mink oil is one popularly used leather conditioner.
 Leather conditioner keeps the leather supple, and prevents it from drying or cracking.
 Conditioning a leather jacket is very important, especially if the jacket gets damp or wet at all.
 A jacket should only be conditioned after it has been carefully cleaned and dried.
 The conditioning product should be used sparingly, using only enough to provide a very thin, even coat over the leather surface that acts as a sort of repellent.
 Apply conditioner with a soft dry cloth.
 A leather jacket should be regularly conditioned at least once per year.

 Drying a Leather Jacket

 Drying a leather jacket, whether after being cleaned or being out in the rain should be done at room temperature.
 The jacket should be hung on a wide-shouldered hanger, and left to air dry at room temperature.
 A wet or damp jacket should never be stored or hung away with other clothes if it is still damp.
 Mildew loves leather, and trying to remove mildew from leather is very difficult.
-Before hanging a wet leather jacket up to dry, any excess water and water spots should be wiped away with a soft, dry cloth.
+Before hanging a wet leather jacket up to dry, any excess water and water spots should be wiped away with a soft dry cloth.
 If a jacket has been wet, once it is completely dry, a coat of leather conditioner should be reapplied to keep the material soft and supple.
 Make sure you store the jacket in a dry place when not being worn.

 eBay provides a great opportunity for buyers to find leather jackets and leather jacket cleaning care products online.
 There is a wide range of leather items available from sellers all over the world, and buyers can search out their desired item at the most competitive price.
 Searching eBay is simple, and there are numerous ways that buyers can buy online at eBay with complete confidence.